pixelnest/pixelnest.github.io/tutorials/2d-game-unity/player-and-enemies/index.md

 # Next step

 You have learned how to add a player entity, controlled by the keyboard.
-Then, we created a basic enemy with a rudimentary IA.
+Then, we created a basic enemy with a rudimentary AI.

 Now, we want to destroy that moving thing!
 And for that, we need ammo!